A Multimodal Manufacturing Safety Chatbot: Knowledge Base Design, Benchmark Development, and Evaluation of Multiple RAG Approaches: Artifact Evaluation

 After the initial Q\&A pairs were derived, we implemented a validation phase to ensure content accuracy and industrial relevance.
-Each question and answer was reviewed either by experienced operators and/or safety professionals from partner companies as well as by researchers with expertise in manufacturing, engineering technology, occupational safety and human factors engineering.
+Each Q\&A was reviewed either by experienced safety professionals from partner companies as well as by researchers with expertise in manufacturing, engineering technology, occupational safety and human factors engineering.
 Their feedback was used to refine the clarity, technical precision, and contextual relevance of the benchmark items.
 This iterative validation process guaranteed that the benchmark accurately represented the complexity of real-world safety knowledge and could be reliably used for evaluating AI system performance across different machines and hazard contexts.
 We refer to the final, validated answers in our benchmarks as \textit{gold-standard answers}.

 In total, we created 60 questions for the \texttt{UR5 Cobot}, 51 for the Haas \texttt{TL-1 lathe}, and 42 for the \texttt{Bridgeport Manual Mill}.
 Due to space constraints, we henceforth focus on the \texttt{UR5 Cobot} in our evaluations since it exhibits greater operational complexity and a higher degree of human–machine interaction than the other two machines.
 We argue that the \texttt{UR5} benchmark sufficiently tests the system's ability to retrieve and synthesize information across multiple text segments (``chunks'') produced during corpus pre-processing.
 As such, including additional results for other machines would provide little to no insight beyond what is demonstrated through the \texttt{Cobot} evaluation.
+Our \texttt{UR5} dataset contains 23, 30, and 7 questions classified as easy, moderate, and challenging, respectively.